Time-uniform central limit theory and asymptotic confidence sequences: Illustration: Causal effects and semiparametric estimation

 where $\phi$ is the influence function of $\widehat \theta_n$.
 When the sample size is not fixed in advance, we may analogously say that $\widehat \theta_t$ is an \emph{asymptotically linear time-uniform estimator} if instead,

 with $\phi$ being the same influence function as before.
-For example, in the case of the ATE with $(Z_t)_{t=1}^\infty \iid \PP$, we presented an efficient estimator $\widehat \psi_t$ which took the form,
+For example, in the case of the ATE with $(Z_t)_{t=1}^\infty \simiid \PP$, we presented an efficient estimator $\widehat \psi_t$ which took the form,

 where $f$ is the uncentered efficient influence function (EIF) defined in \eqref{eq:efficientInfluenceFunction}.
-In order to justify that the remainder term is indeed $o\left ( \sqrt{ \log \log t / t} \right )$, we used sequential sample splitting and additional analysis in the randomized and observational settings (see the proofs in Sections~\ref{proof:csate_randomized} and \ref{proof:csate_observational} for more details).
-In general, as long as an estimator $\widehat \theta_t$ for $\theta$ has the form \eqref{eq:asympLinearSeq}, we may derive asymptotically valid confidence sequences for $\theta$ using the boundaries of Theorems~\ref{theorem:acs} or \ref{theorem:acsLIL}.
-We summarize this fact in the following theorem. \begin{theorem} Suppose $\widehat \theta_t$ is an asymptotically linear time-uniform estimator of $\theta$ with influence function $\phi$, that is, satisfying \eqref{eq:asympLinearSeq}.
-Additionally, suppose that the iid random variables $\phi(Z_1), \phi(Z_2), \dots$ have strictly more than two absolute moments.
+In order to justify that the remainder term is indeed $o( \sqrt{ \log t / t} )$, we used sequential sample splitting and additional analysis in the randomized and observational settings (see the proofs in Sections~\ref{proof:csate_randomized} and \ref{proof:csate_observational} for more details).
+In general, as long as an estimator $\widehat \theta_t$ for $\theta$ has the form \eqref{eq:asymp-linear-time-uniform-estimator}, we may derive \asympcs{}s for $\theta$ as a simple corollary of Theorem~\ref{theorem:acs}. \begin{corollary}[\asympcs{}s for general functional estimation] Suppose $\widehat \theta_t$ is an asymptotically linear time-uniform estimator of $\theta$ with influence function $\phi$, that is, satisfying \eqref{eq:asymp-linear-time-uniform-estimator}.
+Additionally, suppose that $\Var (\phi) < \infty$.
 Then,